iagobruno/remote-controllers-manager/README.md

 ## Features

-- ✅ Allows multiple controllers to connect to the screen.
+- ✅ Allows multiple controllers to connect to a screen.
 - ✅ Limit the number of controllers connected simultaneously.
 - ✅ Define if you need a master controller and what happens if it disconnects.
 - ✅ Receive message from other devices.